kythe/kythe/kythe/java/com/google/devtools/kythe/analyzers/jvm/DESIGN.md

 "jvm" and have a well-defined signature corresponding to a JVM entity using the entity's qualified named (and possibly a differentiating JVM type descriptor).
 These VName signatures are unrelated to the JVM concept of a signature.
-All other VName fields (i.e.  corpus/root/path) are empty.
+All other VName fields (i.e.  corpus/root/path) can be left empty.
 See below for descriptions of each signature per node kind.

 ```
 signature: <qualified_name> + <type_descriptor>?
 language: "jvm"
-corpus: <empty>
-root: <empty>
-path: <empty>
 ```

-It is left to future iterations to use the corpus/root/path components to possibly differentiate between same-named JVM entities generated across corpora (or Java modules).
+A JVM VName *may* be refined by a corpus/root/path to distinguish between JVM nodes that share a signature but should not be considered identical.
+Usually only a non-empty corpus is necessary to make these distinctions.

 #### JVM nodes